CASEE Member Institutions

 Czech University of Life Sciences, Prague

 The Czech University of Life Sciences Prague consists of six faculties (Agrobiology, Food & Natural Resources, Economics & Management, Engineering, Environmental Sciences, Forestry, Wildlife & Wood Sciences, Tropical AgriSciences) and an Institute of Education & Communication.
-CULS offers bachelor, master and doctoral education for almost 25,000 students (incl.
-1,400 international students) and annually organizes about 10 summer schools for about 150 international students.
-Using the synergy of life sciences with engineering, economics a social sciences, the university addresses in its study and research programmes various topics: agriculture and processing of agricultural products, horticulture, landscape management, breeding and reproduction biotechnologies, natural resources management, animal husbandry, organic farming, agricultural economics, management and marketing, ICT, rural development, environmentally friendly waste management, alternative energy resources, environmental sustainability, ecology, protection of the environment, forestry management, wood processing, wildlife management, tropical and subtropical agriculture.
+CZU offers bachelor, master and doctoral education for almost 18,000 students (incl.
+3,000 international students) and annually organizes about 10 summer schools for about 150 international students.
+Using the synergy of life sciences with engineering, economics and social sciences, the university addresses in its study and research programmes various topics: agriculture and processing of agricultural products, horticulture, landscape management, breeding and reproduction biotechnologies, natural resources management, animal husbandry, organic farming, agricultural economics, management and marketing, ICT, rural development, environmentally friendly waste management, alternative energy resources, environmental sustainability, ecology, protection of the environment, forestry management, wood processing, wildlife management, tropical and subtropical agriculture.

 Szent Istvan University